gnss-sdr/geniuss-place/_geniuss-place/01-design-forces.md

 A GNSS receiver is a complex device which performance is affected by a wide range of internal and external factors.
 To the best of the authors' knowledge, the first formal effort to define testing procedures for GPS receivers is found in the paper by Teasley[^Teasley95], a work that anticipated the key concepts of the Standard 101 published by the Institute of Navigation in 1997[^ION97].
 Such procedures have been widely accepted by the GNSS industry and, two decades later, world-class testing firms are still referencing them in their white papers.
 In summary, the set of those proposed testing procedures measure receiver's sensitivity in acquisition and tracking, diverse time-to-first-fix and reacquisition times, static and dynamic location accuracy and robustness to multipath and radio frequency interferences.

 The very nature of software-defined radio technology requires a broader approach.
-A GNSS receiver in which the baseband processing chain is implemented in software and executed by a general-purpose processor in a computer system has other design forces equally important and clue for real impact and to reach technical, market and social success, but they are usually not captured by _traditional_ GNSS testing procedures.
+A GNSS receiver in which the baseband processing chain is implemented in software and executed by a general-purpose processor in a computer system has other design forces equally important and clue for real impact and to reach technical, market and social success, but they are usually not captured by _traditional_ GNSS testing procedures and quality metrics.

 **Key  Performance  Indicators  (KPIs)**  are  goals  or  targets  that  measure  how  well  a given activity  is  doing  on achieving  its  overall  operational  objectives  or  critical  success  factors.
 KPIs  must  be  objectively defined in order to provide a quantifiable and measurable indication of the product or service development progress towards achieving its goals.